laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 == Screenshots ==

 1. Get started with three simple steps.
-2. LaterPay lets you easily enter teaser content and set an individual or...
+2. LaterPay lets you easily enter teaser content and set an individual price starting at 0.05 EUR...
-3. Dynamic price for your blogposts.
+3. ... up to 149.99 EUR.
+Or you may set a dynamic price curve, use a category default price, or the global default price.
-4. In the Pricing tab, you can set default prices for the entire blog or specific categories.
+4. In the Pricing tab, you can set the default prices for the entire plugin or specific categories.
-5. In the Appearance tab, you can choose between two preview modes for your content.
+5. In the Appearance tab, you can activate or deactivate LaterPay for individual custom post types and choose between two preview modes for your content.
 6. Option 1 shows only a post's teaser content and a LaterPay purchase link.
 7. Option 2 additionally shows an excerpt of the full content under an overlay explaining LaterPay.
 8. The Account tab lets you enter, update, or delete your API credentials and switch between test and live mode.